cvlc/etcd3-terraform/README.md

 ## Stack 🎮

-This will create a new VPC and a set of 3 Auto Scaling Groups each running Debian stable by default.
+This will create a set of 3 Auto Scaling Group controlled EC2 instances each running the latest Ubuntu image by default.
 These ASGs are distributed over 3 Availability Zones detected from the current region in use (eg. passed via `AWS_REGION` environment variable).
-All resources are deployed into a VPC that can either be created by setting the `vpc_id` variable to `create` or chosen by setting `vpc_id` to the ID of an existing VPC.
+All resources are deployed into a VPC selected by setting `vpc_id`.

 This will also create a local Route 53 zone for the domain you pick and bind it to the VPC so its records can be resolved.
 This domain does not need to be registered.
 An `SRV` record suitable for etcd discovery is also created as well as a Lambda function which monitors ASG events and creates `A` records for each member of the cluster.